 Our teachers are preparing classes for you on exciting topics such as ancient Greek and the archaeology of the ancient world.
 Our TAs are preparing elective classes for you to choose from on topics such as Latin puns and ancient horoscopes.
 Your other activities center around this year’s theme, “colamus humanitatem.”
 You will be working in a small group to reflect on the theme and to create a video inspired by it.
 Our teachers have selected Latin texts that relate to the theme that you’ll be reading in the afternoons.
 One of our teachers will cap off the Academy by delivering a theme lecture, in which he will share his reflections on the theme.
 We are really excited about this summer’s program, and we are confident that you’ll enjoy it!

-On behalf of the Latin Academy Faculty, let me again say how eager we are to meet you and to get started.
-Do not hesitate to contact me either by e-mail or telephone with questions about any of the enclosed materials.
-Best wishes as the end of your school year approaches.
+Please complete the participant survey by 11:59 pm on May 22 to help the staff plan a Latin Academy that will be challenging and enjoyable for you.
+You also need to submit the electronic signature form by May 22.
+On behalf of the Latin Academy staff, let me again say how eager we are to (virtually) meet you and to get started.
+Please check out our blog over the coming weeks for more information on everything we will be doing.
+Do not hesitate to contact me by e-mail with questions about any of the enclosed materials.
+Best wishes as the end of your school year approaches!
+Cura ut valeas,